Pompeo ends 4th N. Korea trip, says progress made with Kim

 The jovial feeling during Pompeo's fourth trip to North Korea appeared to be mutual.
 "It's a very nice day that promises a good future for both countries," Kim told Pompeo through a translator as they sat down for a 90-minute luncheon.

-The apparently cordial atmosphere was a marked change in tone from recent negotiations.
+The cordial atmosphere was a marked change in tone from recent negotiations.
 In July, when Pompeo last visited North Korea, officials there almost immediately decried his “unilateral and gangster-like demand for denuclearization," souring relations between the two countries.

 WATCH: NORTH KOREA BUILDING MISSILES DESPITE TALKS WITH THE U.S.